How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 Why is upselling an important skill for tradespeople?

-Often a customer relies on a professional tradesperson to guide them through difficult decisions that may affect the final look and feel of their home improvement project and ultimately, improve their overall satisfaction with the finished result.
+Often a customer relies on a professional tradesperson to guide them through difficult decisions.
+For instance, decisions that may affect the final look and feel of their home improvement project.
+And ultimately, improve their overall satisfaction with the finished result.

-Timely advice regarding all options and outcomes of a particular approach may naturally lead a customer to invest more into a higher specification finish or service.
+Timely advice during the decision-making process may lead a customer to invest more in a higher specification finish or service.

-This may help them to achieve the “wow factor” they dreamt of or indeed, their finished project may now last longer than they originally envisioned.
+This may help them achieve the “wow factor” they dreamt of.
+Or indeed, their finished project may now last longer than they originally envisioned.

 The benefits of upselling

-All of these factors will improve the customer experience and work to leave a positive lasting impression of your business, which leads to customer reviews, repeat business; and referrals and recommendations.
+All of these factors will improve the customer experience and work to leave a positive lasting impression of your business.

 Upselling in practice

-Example: a bathroom fitter is asked their professional opinion on the most suitable tiles for a small bathroom renovation in a family home.
+Example: a bathroom fitter is asked for their professional opinion on the most suitable tiles for a small bathroom renovation.

 • While larger tiles may be more expensive than mosaics, an experienced bathroom fitter will know that larger tiles will make a small space appear bigger with fewer dividing lines between the tiles